EmilienPer/IOC_script/README.md

 - Scan Windows Target: For the moment, the scan is only available on Linux target due to Lynis purpose.
 We are currently looking for a open source compatible scanner for windows to integrate into the program.
 - Yara rules, File name and hash importation: Currently, the signature are based on the signature given by Loki IOC scanner.
 In a future version, we are going to include the possibility for the user to import his own rules
 - Lynis update: Very soon, the Lynis update will be integrated into the program
-- Command Line interface: The use of the program is only possible from the GUI.
-We are going to add the possibility to run a scan in command line for a better integration in automatic tools

 ## Requirements
 - python 3